 • Never shoot fireworks in metal or glass containers.

-• The shooter should always wear eye protection and never have any part of the body held over the firework.
+• Always wear eye protection and never have any part of the body over the firework.